ahnaf-khan-82/gam531-nsa-group1/InClass Activity 2/README.md

 **2. Compare different minification filters and describe what looks different.**

-Different minification filters affect how the texture looks when it is scaled down.
-The `NearestMipmapNearest` filter can look blocky or pixelated because it picks the closest mipmap level and the nearest texel. `LinearMipmapNearest` is a bit smoother, since it samples texels linearly within a single mipmap level, but it can still have noticeable jumps between levels. `NearestMipmapLinear` samples between two mipmap levels and is smoother, though slightly blurry.
-Finally, `LinearMipmapLinear` (trilinear filtering) blends both between texels and between mipmap levels, producing the smoothest and most natural appearance.
-In the program, pressing F1–F4 lets you test these filters live.
+Minification filters change how a texture looks when it is made smaller. `NearestMipmapNearest` looks blocky or pixelated. `LinearMipmapNearest` is smoother but can still jump between levels. `NearestMipmapLinear` is a bit blurry but more even. `LinearMipmapLinear` is the smoothest and looks natural.
+Pressing F1–F4 in the program lets you see these differences.

 **3. What happens if you don’t call `GL.GenerateMipmap()`?**